kagruber2412/kagruber2412.github.io/_pages/cv.md

 {% include base_path %}

-Below, you find a short description on my background (education, appointments), my academic activities, and (some notable) skills and expertise.
+Below, you find a short description on my background (education, appointments), my academic activities, and (some notable) expertise and skills.
 You can also download my full CV [here](addhereurl).

 <h2>Education</h2>